Types of election

 The West of England Combined Authority (WECA) was established in February 2017.

-Tim Bowles, of the Conservative Party, was elected the WECA Mayor on Thursday 4 May 2017.
+Tim Bowles (Conservative Party) was elected the WECA Mayor on Thursday 4 May 2017.

 The WECA will be led by the elected WECA Mayor (sometimes referred to as the Metro Mayor).
 Elections for the WECA Mayor will be held every four years.